leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 Notice that a task is not an aggregate root - it can only be accessed through the project to which it belongs.

-Likewise, let's create a class representing an user which can be assigned to a task:
+Likewise, let's create a class representing a user which can be assigned to a task:

 ```csharp
 public class User : IAggregateRoot<SId<User>>